tsega2130/exercises-sql-i/README.md

 ## The Database Tables

-Remember: relational databases are organized into tables.
-Each table has a "schema", which dictates the fields (aka columns) that the data in the table can or must contain.
-The data itself is stored as records (aka rows).
+Relational databases are organized into tables.
+Each table looks like a single page in a spreadsheet, with rows and columns, but rather than thinking of it as a big "grid", it's best to think of it as a list of rows.
+Each row is an entry in the database.

+Some key differences between a database and a spreadsheet:

+1. Every column (or field) has a name
+1. We can put constraints on the data in each row, so that only valid data can be inserted (e.g., only numbers, only text)
+1. The data doesn't exist in any particular order in the database.
+The data just "exists" and we use SQL queries to get different views into the data.

+A database can have many tables.
+The database "schema" is the structural description of the datbase.
+What tables are in the database?
+What fields does each table have?
+What constraints are there on the data that can be present in each row?

 Here are the tables, organized by high-level purpose.